 And we don't have a lot of that, but nobody else in the media is touching it.

-What they're upset, they don't want to hear that part?
+They don't want to hear that.

-They're not upset about the tactics, not in the abstract, they're not.
+They're not upset about the tactics.

 We've taken down Acorn.

-President Obama signed a bill to defund Acorn, and both houses of Congress were democratically controlled.
+President Obama signed a bill to defund Acorn, and both houses of Congress were Democratically controlled.

 The CEO of NPR was fired.

-Six states changed their voter ID laws and passed voter legislation because we showed that we can get offered a anyone's ballot, even dead people's ballots.
+Six states changed their voter ID laws and passed voter legislation because we showed that we can get offered anyone's ballot, even dead people's ballots.

-We've gotten uh Obamacare navigators fired.
+We've gotten Obamacare navigators fired.

 We've gotten Medicaid workers fired.

-We had hidden camera recordings inside CNN showing their producers saying the Russia story was a BS and a quote, witch hunt.
+We had hidden camera recordings inside CNN showing their producers saying the Russia story was a BS and a quote witch hunt.

-The Wisconsin attorney general launched a criminal investigation.
+The Wisconsin Attorney General launched a criminal investigation.

 We've gotten a New York Times reporter let go.